arangodb/docs-hugo/site/content/3.12/data-science/graph-analytics.md

 curl -H "Authorization: bearer $ADB_TOKEN" -XPOST -d "{\"graph_id\":$GRAPH_ID,\"damping_factor\":0.85,\"maximum_supersteps\":500,\"seeding_attribute\":\"seed_attr\"}" "$ENGINE_URL/v1/pagerank"
 ```

-#### Single-Source Shortest Path
+#### Single-Source Shortest Path (SSSP)

 `POST <ENGINE_URL>/v1/single_source_shortest_path`

-Calculates the distances, that is, the lengths of shortest paths from the
-given source to all other vertices, called _targets_.
-The result is written
+The algorithm computes the shortest path from a given source vertex to all other
-to the specified property of the respective target.
+vertices and returns the length of this path (distance).
+The algorithm returns a
+distance of `-1` for a vertex that cannot be reached from the source, and `0`
-The distance to the source vertex itself is returned as `0` and a length above
+for the source vertex itself.
-`9007199254740991` (max safe integer) means that there is no path from the
-source to the vertex in the graph.

-The algorithm runs until all distances are computed.
-The number of iterations is bounded by the
-diameter of your graph (the longest distance between two vertices).

-A call of the algorithm requires the `source_vertex` parameter whose value is the
-document ID of the source vertex.

 Parameters:
 - `graph_id`
-- `source_vertex`
-- `undirected`
+- `source_vertex`: The document ID of the source vertex.
+- `undirected`: Determines whether the algorithm respects the direction of edges.

 Result: the distance of each vertex to the `source_vertex`